icchan/aoi-proxy/README.md

 Then the proxy will start sending all requests to the green environment.

 ## Roadmap
+- [x] Add test handler to test the "s-out" environment on a different port
+ - [ ] Do I need to lock the ENVIRONMENT flag with a mutex or something??
+- [ ] Find a better way to toggle/check the ENVIRONMENT flag (something like an enum)
+- [ ] Command Line flags to change the ports
+- [ ] use Environment variables so its easy to put in Docker
 - [ ] Improve the admin api
  - [ ] json-ify the output
  - [ ] check status api
  - [ ] specify environment instead of toggle
-- [ ] Add test handler to test the "s-out" environment on a different port
- - [ ] Figure out how to share the ENVIRONMENT flag
-- use Environment variables so its easy to put in Docker